About

 Biographical Information

-Don Werdick is a professional Oboe, Oboe d’amore & English horn artist.
-Owns and operates the international double reed cane processing business Supérieure Cane Processing™, www.oboemn.com, since 1960; is an music copyist/engraver and arranger, editor, publisher (Chamber Ensemble of Minnesota, Inc. Publishing); member of the American Federation of Musicians and the Duluth Musicians’ Association-Board/Executive Committee Local 18, International Double Reed Society, Associated Chamber Music Players, MusicaNeo and IMSLP.
-He studied with Rhadames Angelucci, Principal Oboe, Minnesota Orchestra; Ita Loe-Vellek, Chicago Symphony; Ruben Haugen, MacPhail Center for Music; and is a graduate of the University of Minnesota.
-Symphony and chamber orchestra performances include the St. Croix Valley Symphony Orchestra, North Shore Philharmonic Orchestra, Mesabi Symphony Orchestra, Chamber Ensemble of Minnesota, Woodland Chamber Ensemble, Northern Lights Festival Orchestra, Duluth Superior Symphony Orchestra-Youth Orchestra guest performer, Mesabi Musical Theatre Orchestra, Minnesota Opera-community residency initiative guest performer, and music ministry-liturgical music oboe accompanist & arranger.
-Prior to moving to northeastern Minnesota & southwestern Wisconsin, past performances in the Twin Cities included the Minnetonka Symphony Orchestra, Bloomington Symphony Orchestra, Metropolitan Wind Ensemble, University of Minnesota Orchestra, and Augsburg University Orchestra.
-Having had a dual career, he is also a retired financial institution Director & CEO, former FDIC/RTC Assistant Director, First Federal Minneapolis management and past U.S. Army Reserve Band Director & commissioned officer.
-Both business and home are located on several wooded acres in northern Minnesota and on wooded acres overlooking the St. Croix River in southwestern Wisconsin.
+Don Werdick is a Professional Oboe, Oboe d’amore & English horn artist; music engraver, arranger/editor, and Publisher – Chamber Ensemble of Minnesota, Inc. Publishing, ASCAP, oboemn.com/concerto, and retired owner-operator of the international double reed cane processing business Supérieure Cane Processing, Inc. oboemn.com.
+Member of: American Federation of Musicians & past Board/Executive Committee-Local 18, International Double Reed Society, Associated Chamber Music Players, American Society of Composers, Authors & Publishers, and the International Music Score Library Project.
+Studied with: Rhadames Angelucci, Principal Oboe, Minnesota Orchestra; Ita Loe-Vellek, Chicago Symphony, and Ruben Haugen, MacPhail Center for Music; and a graduate of the University of Minnesota.
+Current and past symphony and chamber orchestra performances include the River Valley Community & Chamber Orchestra, St. Croix Valley Symphony Orchestra & Ensembles, St. Croix Sounds Chamber Orchestra, North Shore Philharmonic Orchestra, Mesabi Symphony Orchestra, Mesabi Musical Theatre Orchestra, Chamber Ensemble of Minnesota, Woodland Chamber Ensemble, Northern Lights Music Festival Orchestra, Guest Performer-Duluth Symphony Orchestra-DSSYO, the Minnesota Opera, Minnetonka Symphony Orchestra, Bloomington Symphony Orchestra, Metropolitan Wind Ensemble, University of Minnesota Orchestra, Augsburg University Orchestra, and music ministry-liturgical music oboe accompanist & arranger.
+Having had a dual career/vocation, he is also a retired financial institution Director & CEO; former FDIC/RTC Assistant Director; past First Federal Minneapolis management; and former U.S. Army Band Director & commissioned officer.
+Don, and his wife Tinka Bloedow, residence and business is located on several wooded acres overlooking the St. Croix River in southwestern Wisconsin.

 Oboe